CSCC-Tom/IMM2601_3-itch-butler-uploader/__README_FIRST.txt

 - - - - - - MonoBleedingEdge
 - - - - - - Resources
 - - - - - - Info.plist
+- - - web (Different class / setup)
+- - - - No need to worry about this one.

 FINALLY - - - - - - -
 - Run `3-upload.bat` if you are providing win32, and `3-upload-no-win32.bat` otherwise.